micahcantor/blog/content/blog/mutable-hash-racket.md

 (struct hash (table) #:mutable)
 ```

 By declaring the struct, Racket automatically provides us with a set of functions for constructing and accessing properties of the hash.
-Specifically `racket›(hash name table)` creates a new hash, `racket›(hash-table hash)` returns the table for a given hash, and `racket›(set-hash-table! hash value)` sets a new value for the table.
+Specifically `(hash name table)` creates a new hash, `(hash-table hash)` returns the table for a given hash, and `(set-hash-table! hash value)` sets a new value for the table.

-With just this, we can create the first function in our API, `racket›(make-hash)`, which constructs a new hash with an empty table.
+With just this, we can create the first function in our API, `(make-hash)`, which constructs a new hash with an empty table.
 For now, we will create a table with a very small initial size, but in practice, this initial size would be much larger.

 ```racket
 ; Creates an empty hash table filled with the value null